tvergilio/motown-house-backend/README.md

 ## Architecture

 This API is built using a clean layered architecture that promotes separation of concerns and maintainability.
-The system is organised into distinct layers: the API layer manages HTTP requests and responses, the business logic layer handles validation and processing rules, and the repository layer provides a clean abstraction for data access to both PostgreSQL database and external iTunes API.
+The system supports **multiple database backends** (PostgreSQL and Cassandra) through a unified repository interface.
+The system is organised into distinct layers: the API layer manages HTTP requests and responses, the business logic layer handles validation and processing rules, and the repository layer provides a clean abstraction for data access to either PostgreSQL or Cassandra databases, plus external iTunes API.

 <img src="diagrams/images/high-level-architecture.svg" width="100%">

 ### Key Components
 - **Repository Pattern**: Clean separation between business logic and data access
+- **Multi-Database Support**: Choose between PostgreSQL or Cassandra via environment variable
-- **PostgreSQL**: Primary data storage with migrations
+- **PostgreSQL**: Traditional relational database option with integer IDs (stored as strings)
+- **Cassandra**: NoSQL database option with UUID-based IDs
 - **iTunes Integration**: External API for album search
-- **Comprehensive Testing**: Unit tests with testcontainers for integration testing
+- **Comprehensive Testing**: Unit tests with testcontainers for integration testing of both databases

 ## Quick Start